HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/rust-bitcoin/rust-bitcoin - Library with support for de/serialization, parsing and executing on data structures and network messages related to Bitcoin.
 [2019-10-23][Active] https://github.com/libra/libra - too well known.
 [2019-10-7][Active] https://github.com/paritytech/trie - A generic implementation of the Base-16 Modified Merkle Tree ("Trie") data structure: Trie DB (trie-db crate) and Trie Hash (trie-hash crate). explanation： https://zhuanlan.zhihu.com/p/46702178
-[2019-10-7][Active] https://github.com/tafia/quick-patricia-trie - A toy implementation of a (merkle)patricia tree as used in ethereum.
+[2019-10-27][Active] https://github.com/tafia/quick-patricia-trie - A toy implementation of a (merkle)patricia tree as used in ethereum.
 The implementation is strongly inspired by parity patricia-trie.
 This is a total reimplementation from scratch so there are numerous differences.
+[2019-10-28][Active] https://github.com/exonum/exonum - An extensible open-source framework for creating private/permissioned blockchain applications. xonum can be used to create cryptographically powered distributed ledgers in virtually any problem domain, including FinTech, GovTech, and LegalTech.
+The Exonum framework is oriented towards creating permissioned blockchains, that is, blockchains with the known set of blockchain infrastructure providers.

 ### Some not relative stuff
 contribuing guide: https://github.com/nix-rust/nix/blob/master/CONTRIBUTING.md; https://github.com/rust-rosetta/rust-rosetta/blob/master/CONTRIBUTING.md